Kgandrup/SpotifyToSkype/README.md

 Customization:

 If you want to customize the messages, you can edit them on line 41.
 Line 41 is the actual status message.
 You can edit anything in there except the {current_song} and {artist_name} variables.
+If no song is playing, you can set the mood message to a specific message on line 34.
+If you leave it blank, your status will go blank.

-If you want the program to check for song statuses faster, update line 52's "sleep" command to a lower number.
+If you want the program to check for song statuses faster, update line 56's "sleep" command to a lower number.

+NOTE:
+Skype does take time to update the status server side.
+There is nothing that can be done to avoid that.
+Spotify also takes 5-10 minutes to detect that no song is playing, due to how the API works.
+I wish there was a way to lower that timing down but as of right now its unavoidable